oicleevan/credditor/README.md

 ## running

-External dependencies are required, to install, execute `pip -r requirements.txt`.
+External python dependencies are required, to install, execute `pip -r DEPENDENCIES.txt`.

 Run the query.sql in your mysql db, and insert your db's credentials in `src/credditor.py` (see database configuration).